-Guest House Kandaferi 1, is the bigger of the two.
-It is newly built in authentic bulgarian technology with the typical for the region style – the so called “Elenian Batten House” (Wooden style house from the Elena region).
+Guest House Kandaferi 1 is newly built in authentic bulgarian technology with the typical for the region style – the so called “Elenian Batten House” (Wooden style house from the Elena region).
 The house has an unique design, a combination of tradition and modern art.
 The construction is solely from stone and wood, keeping it warm in the winter and cool in the summer.
 The interior of the house is one of a kind and will make your stay with us an unforgettable experience.

 Guest house Kandaferi 2 is a complex of a beautiful 120-year-old house and a newly built building.
 It has been restored and has all amenities needed nowadays, but it’s original structure and athmosphere are still intact.
 It is positioned on a small slope offering an amazing view towards the Balkan.

 The hosts greet everyone with a warm welcome and are always ready to offer accommodation or various leisure activities.

 Kandaferi – where does the name come from?

 The Legend for the Kandaferi kin dates back to the crusades.

 During the 4th crusade, Tsar Kaloyan defeats the crusaders in the battle of Odrin.
 Imperator Baldwin is captured and taken to Veliko Turnovo.